eth-p/jest-environment-obsidian/README.md

 ## Usage

-You can either specify the environment for all tests it to your `jest.config.js` file, or at the top of a test file as a doc comment.
+You can either specify the environment for all tests it to your `jest.config.js` file, or at the top of a test file as a doc block pragma comment.

 ### For All Tests